TrashUwU/PokeAssistant/README.md

 - The bot will identify 1 pokemon every 40 seconds; if there are multiple spawns in 40 seconds, the bot will get rate limited
 - Reduce the number of channels in `.env` if the bot gets rate limited too many times
 - The bot must have permissions to send embeds
-- Upgraded/Premium bot includes decreased rate limits(1 pokemon every 15 seconds), no ads, pings a role if a rare pokemon has spawned, gives final prediction and faster response
 - Make sure `.env` is not empty and information provided there is correct
 - Make sure the bot can DM the owner
 - The bot's accuracy is 80%
 - Do not show the bot token to others
 - Do not edit the code, because it will break the whole bot :/

-### Get Premium
-Participate in giveaways or boost the support server!

 ## Premium Extensions
 > **These are not suitable for Free PokeAssistants.
 Please get Premium to use these.**